Sahyadri: A simulation suite for the cosmology dependence of the Cosmic Web: Data availability

 \section{Data availability}

 Our pipeline for performing the simulations, generating halo and environment catalogs and other post-processing products, along with data compression tools, is currently publicly available at \url{https://github.com/a-paranjape/sahyadri-sandbox}.
-Downsampled snapshots as well as the complete halo and value-added catalogs will be released publicly through a dedicated portal.
-In the meantime, these products can be shared individually upon reasonable request to the authors.
+Downsampled snapshots, as well as the complete halo and value-added catalogs at selected redshifts, are publicly available through the dedicated website at \url{https://sahyadri.tifr.res.in/index.html} .
+Additional products not included in the public release may be requested by contacting the authors.

 We encourage the community to explore potential applications of \Sahyadri\ and welcome collaborations.
 Feedback on data products, analysis tools, and scientific priorities for future releases is highly appreciated.